Skip to Content

 Union Square also has a giant Menorah, and daily lighting ceremonies take place at 5pm on each of the eight nights of Hanukkah.
 On the first night, there are musical performances by various acts leading up to the lighting ceremony, much like the Christmas tree ceremony.

-Christmas in San Francisco at Macy’s
+Christmas Events in San Francisco at Macy’s

-In addition to getting your holiday shopping done at Macy’s (or just window shopping…or buying presents for yourself), you can also say hi to Santa, convince him that you’ve been good this year, and take a photo with him at Santaland, located on the sixth floor.
+Santaland: In addition to getting your holiday shopping done at Macy’s (or just window shopping…or buying presents for yourself), you can also say hi to Santa, convince him that you’ve been good this year, and take a photo with him at Santaland, located on the sixth floor.

-The store’s top floor also transforms into Holiday Lane, and you can shop for festive decor and gifts here.
-You can also drop off letters to Santa at the Believe mailbox (http://www.macys.com/believe) through Christmas Eve – for every letter collected, Macy’s will donate $1 to the Make-a-wish Foundation (up to $1 million).
+Holiday Lane: The store’s top floor also transforms into Holiday Lane, and you can shop for festive decor and gifts here.
+You can also drop off letters to Santa at the Believe mailbox through Christmas Eve – for every letter collected, Macy’s will donate $1 to the Make-a-wish Foundation (up to $1 million).

-Be sure to also stop into the Cheesecake Factory, also located on the top floor – you can get a unique bird’s-eye view of all the festivities down below from the patio here!
+Cheesecake Factory view: Be sure to also stop into the Cheesecake Factory, also located on the top floor – you can get a unique bird’s-eye view of all the festivities down below from the patio here!

-Christmas in San Francisco at Neiman Marcus
+Christmas Decorations in San Francisco at Neiman Marcus

 Westfield San Francisco Centre

-While technically a few blocks away from Union Square itself, the Westfield mall on Market Street plays host to numerous holiday events at its fourth floor atrium.
 The real attraction here is the 50-foot Christmas tree, which hangs upside-down from the mall’s signature dorm.
-The tree is covered in crystals and almost looks like a giant chandelier, making it one of the most unique sights in Christmas in San Francisco!
+The tree is covered in crystals and almost looks like a giant chandelier, making it one of the most unique Christmas decoration sin San Francisco.

 Westin St. Francis